page-support/web-client/README.md

 ```

 Bot imports the stylesheet it needs from the node_modules directory it was
 installed into: `dist/page-support-bot-bundle.css`.
-That css file is imported via an @import command in the <style> section of Bot.svelte.
-Your bundler should compile that file along with the rest of your site's css
-into one file so no <link> to that file is needed.
+That css file is imported via an @import command in the <style> section of BotConversationUI.svelte.
+Your bundler must compile that file along with the rest of your site's css into one file so no <link> to that file is needed.

-In your HTML we can now add the Bot component
+Next add the Bot component to your page's HTML

 ```
 <Bot propBotConfig={botConfig}